Linear and Nonlinear Frequency-Division Multiplexing: Comparison of the AIRs of WDM and NFDM

-Figs. \ref{fig:NFDM-WDM-comparisons}(a)--(b) show a sample 15-user WDM and NFDM transmit signals at power $\const P=0$ dBm.
-These two signals take the same bandwidth $B=60$ GHz and time duration 1.5 ns.
-The corresponding received signals at $\const L=2000$ km, with one ``ADM'' at the receiver and in the absence of noise, are shown in Figs. \ref{fig:demonstrations}(a)--(b).
-It can be seen that WDM users interfere with another at this power, while NFDM symbols can be perfectly recovered.
-In WDM, part of distortion in Fig.\ref{fig:demonstrations}(b) can be removed by back-propagation.
-The resulting mismatch between signals in Fig.\ref{fig:demonstrations}(c) cannot be compensated for in a network environment; we refer to this distortion as \emph{data rate bottleneck in linear multiplexing}.
-This distortion is increased as $N_s$ or number of ADMs is increased.
+Figs.~\ref{fig:demonstrations}(a)--(b) show a sample WDM and NFDM signals at the transmitter and receiver, in the absence of noise.
+These two signals have the same power, bandwidth and time duration at the transmitter; see Figs. \ref{fig:NFDM-WDM-comparisons}(a)--(b).
+It can be seen that WDM users' signals interfere with one another, while NFDM users' signals are perfectly separated.
+Fig.~\ref{fig:demonstrations}(c) shows the input output signals in WDM after equalization.
+The distortion in Fig.~\ref{fig:demonstrations}(c) increases with $\const P$, $N_s$ and the number of ADMs.
+This distortion is the bottleneck in linear multiplexing, because it cannot be mitigated in a network environment.
+The absence of this distortion in NFDM is the underlying reason that NFDM outperforms WDM.
+We recover the matrix of symbols $[s_{\ell}^k]$ in NFDM nearly perfectly when noise is zero, for $N_u=N_s=15$.

-Denote the \emph{matrix} of transmit and received symbols by $S=[s_\ell^k]$ and $\hat S=[\hat s_\ell^k]$.
-We tested transmission of random symbols at high powers $\const P\leq 3$ dBm in NFDM and recovered the \emph{matrix} of transmit symbols nearly perfectly for various $N_u\leq 15$ and $N_s\leq 15$.
-The relative error $e=\norm{\hat S-S}/\norm{S}\approx 10^{-3}-10^{-9}$, arising from numerical errors, is quite small.
-This supports that, in the absence of noise, large spectral efficiencies may be achieved in NFDM.
-In principle, the achievable rate is infinite in deterministic bandlimited model: Infinite number of degrees-of-freedom exists in any finite bandwidth, \eg, in \eqref{eq:wdm-signal}, which can be perfectly recovered.
-Spectral broadening approaches zero as input power tends to zero, or is finite at finite powers, leading to infinite spectral efficiency.
-In contrast, the corresponding rate of WDM with the same constraints is small (approaching zero with transmit power), as shown in Fig. \ref{fig:wdmcap}.
-Note that noise does not substantially influence WDM rates at high powers in Fig. \ref{fig:wdmcap}.